marcoskirsch/nodemcu-httpserver/README.md

 #### Security implications

    Be careful permanently installing something like this in your home.
-The scripts use no authentication and no encryption.
-Your only layer of security is the wifi network and anyone with access to it could open or close your garage, enter your home, and steal your flatscreen TV.
+The server provides no encryption.
+Your only layer of security is the WiFi network and anyone with access to it could open or close your garage, enter your home, and steal your flatscreen TV.

    This script is provided simply as an educational example and you should treat accordingly.

 ## Not supported

 * Other methods: HEAD, POST, PUT, DELETE, TRACE, OPTIONS, CONNECT, PATCH
 * Encryption
+* Multiple users (HTTP Basic Authentication)
+* Only protect certain directories (HTTP Basic Authentication)

 ## Notes on memory usage.